KShebek/cbe504/main.typ

 We have now arrived at an expression relating the activation energy (a kinetic parameter) to the reaction energy (a thermodynamic parameter) via a linear relationship involving two constants.
 If $Delta E$ is made more exothermic (e.g. by increasing the stability of the product), it will result in a corresponding decrease in $E_"a "$.

-It is worth thinking about the physical meaning of the Evans--Polanyi model parameters, in particular $a$ (#ref(<fig:early_late_ts>)).
-When $m_1>>|m_2|$, the transition state resembles the reactants much more than the products and is said to be an "early" transition state.
-Additionally, $a->1$ in this scenario, such that the change in $E_"a "$ is highly sensitive to changes in $Delta E$.
+When $a->1$, the change in $E_"a "$ is highly sensitive to changes in $Delta E$.
 Any stabilization of the product will cause a correlated change in the energy of the transition state and, thereby, the activation energy.
-When $m_1<<|m_2|$, the transition state resembles the products much more than the reactants and is said to be a "late" transition state.
-Additionally, $a->0$ in this scenario, such that the change in $E_"a "$ is barely sensitive to changes in $Delta E$.
+When $a->0$, the change in $E_"a "$ is barely sensitive to changes in $Delta E$.
 Any stabilization of the product will have minimal impact on the energy of the transition state and, thereby, the activation energy.

-#align(center)[
-  #figure(
-    image("figures/early_late_ts.svg",width:80%),caption:[Demonstration of how changes to $m_1$ and $m_2$ (and, thereby, $a$) dictate whether the transition state is early or late.]
-  )<fig:early_late_ts>
-]

-Returning back to the Brønsted relationship and similar linear free energy relationships, there exists a correlation between $E_"a "$ and $Delta G^std$, provided that the entropy of activation is similar across the reactions being considered (since trends in $Delta H^std$ will closely match trends in $Delta E$).
+Returning back to the Brønsted relationship and similar linear free energy relationships, recall that we had a correlation between $E_"a "$ and $Delta G^std$.
+In general, trends in $Delta H^std$ tend to closely match trends in $Delta E$.
+Provided that the entropy of activation is similar across the reactions being considered, then $Delta G^std$ will match trends in $Delta E$ as well, such that it does not the scaling is largely independent of the choice of thermodynamic state function.

 === Revisiting the Bell--Evans--Polanyi Relationship

 We can see that #ref(<eq:evans>) looks very similar to the Bell--Evans--Polanyi (BEP) empirical relationship we have invoked throughout the course, given by $E_"a " = alpha Delta H + E_0$.
 In this case, the BEP relationship uses $Delta H^std$ trends in place of $Delta E$, as the former is experimentally measurable, and trends for $Delta H^std$ are largely the same as trends for $Delta E$.
 Once again, if the product is stabilized relative to the reactant (i.e. $Delta H$ is made more exothermic), then $E_"a "$ tends to be reduced.

-The BEP parameters, however, do not take on the same meaning as the $a$ and $b$ parameters of the Evans--Polanyi model, even though it has the same functoinal form.
+To be clear, the BEP relationship is not identical to the Evans--Polanyi model, but it takes a similar functional form.
 Like with $a$, the value of $alpha$ takes on values of $0<=alpha<=1$ and describes the position of the transition state along the reaction coordinate.
-Here, however, $alpha->0$ directly refers to the position of the transition state along the reaction coordinate and does not require any assumptions aboud the relative slopes of potential energy curves.
-A value of $alpha->0$ refers to an early transition state, whereas $alpha->1$ refers to a late transition state.
+With the BEP relationship, a value of $alpha->0$ refers to an early transition state (i.e. one that is closer to the side of the reactants), whereas $alpha->1$ refers to a late transition state (i.e. one that is closer to the side of the products).

+The value of $alpha$ is a constant for a given reaction family and is not a parameter that should be thought as tunable.
+Instead, $alpha$ simply describes the sensitivity of the activation energy to changes in $Delta H^std$.
+In the case of the BEP relationship, $alpha->0$ yields a situation in which changes to $Delta H^std$ barely change $E_"a "$.
+In contrast, if $alpha->1$, then changes to $Delta H^std$ will significantly change $E_"a "$.

 #align(center)[
   #figure(